TimeMachine1994/081925-SvelteTweb/Old Docs01/project_readme_prompt.md

 - If ambiguity exists (e.g., legacy vs. canonical paths), call out the preferred canonical route:
   - FD applies at `/register/funeral-home`.
   - FD-assisted family registrations occur at `/register/funeral-director`.
-- Proactively consider admin visibility/controls when changing flows that affect director status or memorial ownership.
+- Proactively consider admin visibility/controls when changing flows that affect director status or event ownership.

 ## Open questions to confirm with the team
 - Should `/funeral-director/register` and `/funeral-director-admin-form` be retired/redirected to `/register/funeral-home`?